michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 Having first learnt to program in Java everything I heard about "Functional programming" sounded alien and strange.
-I think this is in part due to academic stereotypes associated with functional programming languages.
-Languages such as Clojure however are proving that functional programming can be better than imperative approaches in terms of concise, clear code and in simplifying parallelisation.
-However for the point of this post I'm not going to discuss the pros or cons of functional programming but instead give some simple functional examples in R which I hope will speak for themselves.
+I think this is in part due to the academic stereotype associated with functional programming.
+Languages such as Clojure however are proving that functional programming can be better than imperative approaches in terms of concise, clear code and for simplifying parallelisation.
+However for the point of this post I'm not going to discuss the pros or cons of functional programming but instead give two simple examples in R.

 ### Converting a character vector to a binary variable